tfranzel/drf-spectacular/docs/customization.rst

   :py:func:`drf_spectacular.hooks.preprocess_exclude_path_format <drf_spectacular.hooks.preprocess_exclude_path_format>`
   hook.
 You can simply enable this hook by adding the import path string to the ``PREPROCESSING_HOOKS``.

+.. note:: For excluding some operations from the schema, you can use the :py:func:`drf_spectacular.hooks.exclude_non_public_endpoints` hook.
+  This hook will exclude all operations that are not marked as public by the :py:func:`@extend_schema <drf_spectacular.utils.extend_schema>` decorator.

 Congratulations
 ---------------